BLANK00ANONYMOUS/Cookipidia_final_model/README.md

 # Cookipidia

-This is the final model of our minor project.
+This is the final model of minor project.

 ## Getting Started